zhaime/zoehaime/content/home/experience.md

   * Running day-to-day project work
   * Contributing to dissemination output<br><br>

-  Previously worked on - Digital Dialogues I: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.
+  Previously worked on - Digital Dialogues: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.
+Digital Dialogues II aimed to build on the resources developed during Digital Dialogues I, to create a training package for mental health professionals on speaking to young people about their online use.
+Digital Dialogues III aimed to develop a training offer to develop communication skills in discussing online use with children and young people.

     Responsibilities included: